What is a pension sharing order?

 You will need support from someone who is legally trained as it is not a straightforward process.
 Legally trained does not mean you have to go down the solicitor’s route though.

-amicable offers a range of services for couples (so no need to hire two separate solicitors) that help with legalising your financial split as well as negotiating your agreement if needed.
+amicable offers a range of divorce-diagnostic for couples (so no need to hire two separate solicitors) that help with legalising your financial split as well as negotiating your agreement if needed.

-You can find out about the different services we offer here.
+You can find out about the different divorce-diagnostic we offer here.

 The pension sharing order and the pension sharing annex must be carefully drafted.
 It is important to send a copy of the draft consent order and the annex to the pension provider before the documents go to court.
 This is so that the pension provider can check the contents and any amendments can be carried before the papers go off to the court.
 Trying to get any errors in the pension sharing order or the annex changed at a later date can be a time consuming and potentially costly process!

 I’m already divorced, can I still make a claim against my ex’s pension?

 If you did not get a financial remedy order when you divorced then either party can make a claim on their ex-spouse’s pension regardless of how long ago the divorce took place.

 To avoid any nasty surprises down the road regarding your pension or retirement benefits, it is important to ask the court to approve a financial consent order at the time of your divorce.

 Will my pension provider charge me for sharing my pension?